SebKuzminsky/MazakVQC1540/Bøn-README.md

 X: Negative control voltage moves table left (ie moves tool in +X direction).
 We set pwmgen.00.scale to -1 so that a positive pwmgen.00.value moves the tool in the +X direction (ie moves the table in the -X direction).
-An alternative is to switch the ER and ERR pins on the Mesa card, but as ERR is also ground 0G, this might cause unwanted currents to flow.
+It is not an alternative to switch the ER and ERR pins on the Mesa card, as ERR is also ground 0G, this might cause unwanted currents to flow.

 Y: Negative control voltage moves spindle away from operator.
 We set